build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 ![Delete disk](./images/delete-disk-2.png)

-Step 3: Delete the Cloud9 environment
+### Step 3: Delete the Cloud9 Environment

 In the Cloud9 console, choose `pcg-database` and select **Delete**.

 ![Delete Cloud9 environment](./images/cloud9-environment-delete.png)

-## What did you accomplish?
+## What Did You Accomplish?

 You deployed a SQL Server in the cloud and restored a database.
 However, the true takeaway is that you did this in a terminal using the AWS CLI and Lightsail plugin.
 You accomplished the task without using the console.
-As an additional challenge try to complete this tutorial using by writing a script to deploy SQL Server and configure storage and a Powershell script to restore the database.
+As an additional challenge, try to complete this tutorial by writing a script to deploy the SQL Server and configure storage and a Powershell script to restore the database.
 Learning how to use the AWS CLI is the first step to building reproducible and testable infrastructure.
 The Practical Cloud Guide will use this approach to building and maintaining infrastructure.

 If you want to do a deep dive into SQL Server in the cloud, checkout the [Amazon RDS for SQL Server Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/897acbd7-8f2e-46ed-8dcd-c97872d5b3ce/en-US) to get hands-on with SQL Server at AWS.

-## What's next?
+## What's Next?

 Instantiating SQL Server from a Lightsail blueprint is not complicated.
-However, you are responsible for maintaining that instance which includes updates and backups.
+However, you are responsible for maintaining that instance, which includes updates and backups.
 An important distinction between the cloud and on-premise data centers is the option to have a fully managed solution.
 In a managed solution, the cloud provider is responsible for maintaining the resource.
 In the following tutorial, you will deploy a relational database to scale a web application.